MichaelCurrin/network-graphs/README.md

 ## Deploy to remote environment

-Fork project.
+1. Fork project.

-Go to Settings of the repo.
+2. Go to Settings of the repo.

-Setup on _Github Pages_ using `master` and project root.
+3. Setup on _Github Pages_ using `master` and project root.

-Wait for your build to complete in the Environment tab on the repo main page.
+4. Wait for your build to complete in the Environment tab on the repo main page.

-Then click View Deployment.
+5. Then click View Deployment to find your URL.

 ## Run locally